Osheaga Festival: History

 In its fifth year, Osheaga welcomed Arcade Fire and a host of eclectic sets to its venues.
 The MEG stage was replaced by the Green stage—a wind and solar powered platform.
 In keeping with this environmental consciousness, free bike parking and public transit to Jean Drapeau Park was also offered.
 After the sale of Gillett Entertainment Group, Osheaga fell under the promotion of Evenko.
 However, Nick Farkas, the company's Vice President of Concerts and Events, continued to head the festival.
 Roughly 30% of ticket sales in 2010 came from Montreal, 20% from Ontario, and 12% from the United States.

-The sixth annual Osheaga festival sold more than 153?000 tickets—more than any previous year.
+The sixth annual Osheaga festival sold more than 81,000 tickets—more than any previous year.
 It was also the first three-day incarnation of the event.
 Eminem closed out the Friday performances, signifying a turning point in the festival's development.
-76,000 attendees, the largest single-crowd seen since Osheaga's inauguration, stretched the venue's 75,000 capacity.
-Despite the absence of a similarly high-profile performer, the seventh edition of Osheaga in 2012 sold out at 240,000 total attendees over the three-day weekend from August 3–5, 2012.
+38,000 attendees, the largest single-day crowd seen since Osheaga's inauguration, stretched the venue's 35,000 capacity.
+Despite the absence of a similarly high-profile performer, the seventh edition of Osheaga in 2012 sold out at 120,000 total attendees over the three-day weekend from August 3–5, 2012.
 Farkas credited the surge to 2011s big-name lineup and the festival's recognition outside Montreal.
 Eminem’s performance inflated the festival's presence among American and European markets, making it a destination on an international scale.
 Headliners in 2012 included The Black Keys, Snoop Dogg, Justice, M83, MGMT, Feist, Sigur Ros, and the Jesus and Mary Chain.
 However, the once intimate festival layout made for reportedly frustrating navigation among such massive crowds.

-In 2013, the festival continued to out-do previous sales, selling out in record time with a total of 270,000 audience members.
+In 2013, the festival continued to out-do previous sales, selling out in record time with a total of 135,000 audience members.
 In fact, 70% of tickets were purchased from outside the Province of Quebec.
-To accommodate these growing numbers, the site at Jean Drapeau Park was expanded to a 85,000-person capacity.
+To accommodate these growing numbers, the site capacity at Jean Drapeau Park was expanded to 45,000.
 The lineup slated Mumford & Sons, The Cure, and Beck as the main attractions, followed by Phoenix, Imagine Dragons, Vampire Weekend, Macklemore & Ryan Lewis, New Order, The Lumineers, Tegan and Sara, and Kendrick Lamar.
 Physical organization of the venue continued to present issues in light of foot traffic-prone crowds.
 "Adequate flow patterns are something we never thought of before," said Farkas.
 "We were always focusing on the lineup, and making it better than the last year."

 Ranked by Pollster as the #1 festival in Canada and the #11 festival in the world, Osheaga has grown significantly since its inauguration.
 Some have criticized the pronounced commercial presence at 2013's festival; however, those same reviewers admit that the lineup quality has been well maintained since 2006.
-In total, the festival has presented more than 600 performances.
+In total, the festival has presented more than 600 performances to more than 400,000 audience members.